RainbowJM/css-to-the-rescue-2223/README.md

 # Week 4
 This is the last week of the project.

 My goals for this week is/was to add one last section of firework show.
-An d do the last final touch ups.
+And do the last final touch ups.

 For the 5th section I wanted to created a realistic firework show with gradient.
 When I was creating it I got in trouble. the whole show started glitching and I couldn't figure out why.
 So I meant a branch of the show and created a other show.